kaliRegenold/SeniorDesign/DesignDoc/source/businessplan.rst

 ---------------------------
 The SD Mines SOAP Committee is the largest source of money for the Moonrockers team.
 All other money comes from fund raising and donations.
-The software team has used $250 of the $5,000 Moonrockers has on hardware.
+The software team used $250 of the $5,000 Moonrocker budget.

 Exit Plan